marcosfavat/dino/Install-and-usage.md

 *Please don't except a success story if you don't really know what you are trying to import in Blender...
-Use [QGIS](http://www.qgis.org), to explore your data beforehand*
+Use [QGIS](http://www.qgis.org), to explore your data beforehand.*

+**Install**

 Download source archive from github.